Marketing and sales experience are important factors for a sales promotion job where you'll run creative marketing campaigns

 These incentives reach the consumer in a variety of ways, such as in retail outlets, at events and exhibitions, through direct mail, press advertising, websites, text messaging and social media.

-You will usually be involved in all stages of the process, making sure a campaign runs smoothly.
-You have to keep everybody who's involved in the campaign informed and up to date, and provide central administrative support to the team.
-Account executive is the typical entry level position for recent graduates.
+You'll usually be involved in all stages of the process, making sure a campaign runs smoothly.
+Keeping everyone who's involved in the campaign informed and up to date is an important aspect of the job, and you may also provide central administrative support to the team.
+Account executive is the typical entry-level position for recent graduates.

 Responsibilities